 Yet, over that exact period, certain divergent stocks were able to sustain rapid revenue growth.
 Those stocks — like Amazon, Netflix (NFLX), and Booking.com (BKNG) — soared.
 Booking rose 50%.
 Both Amazon and Netflix popped more than 70%.

 The divergent stocks that we’ve discovered are the perfect recessionary medicine for your portfolio.
 During crashes, they tend to soar — while the rest of the market collapses.

 Indeed, stocks are collapsing, and a recession may have already arrived.
 You owe it to yourself to at least check out some divergent stocks.

 We sit on the verge of a very pivotal moment in U.S. stock market history.

 I think we may already be in a recession.
-I think the broader market could struggle over the next few months.
+I think the broader market could struggle over the next few weeks to months.
 And I think investors who ignore this divergence phenomenon could lose a lot of money.